 Choosing the right printers

 The most important issue is the printed photo quality which is a direct concern of the printer’s technology.
-There is only two printing technologies today that can print at true photo quality: inkjet and thermal dye, although Laser technology is getting better at printing photos, but it is well behind inkjets on that score.
+There are only two printing technologies today that can print at true photo quality: inkjet and thermal dye, although Laser technology is getting better at printing photos, it is well behind inkjets on that score.

 Two categories of inkjets usually do better than drugstore-level quality: dedicated photo printers and near-dedicated photo printers.
 Dedicated photo printers, a category that also includes thermal dye printers, are limited to small-format photos, which usually means a maximum 4- by 6-inch photo size, although some print panoramic sizes and some print photos as large as 5-by-7 inch.

-Near-dedicated photo printers are aimed at serious photographers, both amateur and professional, and are among the top level inkjets you can buy.
+Near-dedicated photo printers are aimed at serious photographers, both amateur and professional, and are among the top-level inkjets you can buy.
 They’re near-dedicated because they can typically print at sizes up to about 13 by 19 inches.